Kepler-62e: Host star

 The star's apparent magnitude, or how bright it appears from Earth's perspective, is 13.65 and therefore too dim to be seen with the naked eye.

 Orbit

 Kepler-62e orbits its host star with an orbital period of 122.3 days at a distance of about 0.42 AU (compared to the distance of Mercury from the Sun, which is about 0.38 AU).
 A 2016 study came to a conclusion that the orbits of Kepler-62f and Kepler-62e are likely in a 2:1 orbital resonance.
 This means that for every two orbits of planet "e", "f" completes one around its star.
-Kepler-62e might receives about 20% more light from its star than Earth does from the Sun.
+Kepler-62e might receive about 20% more light from its star than Earth does from the Sun.